psergicv/psergicv/README.md

 - 😄 Pronouns: he/him
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with  -->
-- ⚡ TOP Languages: Python, Javascript, Go
+- ⚡ TOP Languages: Python, Java, Javascript